Colorado Financial Adequacy Study

 Policymakers recommended that the Colorado Department of Education examine the costs necessary to adequately provide Colorado students with a thorough and uniform public education.
 The Department has contracted with AIR to conduct this research.

-• Describe how funding is distributed across schools under the existing funding system;
+• Describes how funding is distributed across schools under the existing funding system;

-• Determine adequacy of current student outcomes and the relationship between student outcomes and student need characteristics;
+• Determines the adequacy of current student outcomes and the relationship between student outcomes and student need characteristics;

 • Estimate components of a new funding formula (base funding and weights for additional funds to address specific needs).